dwrobel/flatcam/README.md

 3.06.2019

 - TclCommand Geocutout is now creating a new geometry object when working on a geometry, preserving also the origin object
+- added a new parameter in Edit -> Preferences -> CNCJob named Annotation Color; it controls the color of the font used for annotations
+- added a new parameter in Edit -> Preferences -> CNCJob named Annotation Size; it controls the size of the font used for annotations
+- made visibility change threaded in FlatCAMObj()

 2.06.2019